 How to find a job in Chicago?

-When sending out your resume (CV), you really must stand out from the crowd.
-Learn how to compose an American-style CV, and research companies that you're interested in before you apply, to highlight the skills and experience that would most interest them.
+When sending out your resume (CV), it's important to try to stand out from the crowd.
+Learn how to compose an , and research companies that you're interested in before you apply to highlight the skills and experience that would most interest them.
 Also, ensure that your LinkedIn and business networking profiles reflect these same changes.

 Good to know:

-The official offers free career services including information about career fairs and a CV builder.
-Additionally, the publishes a quarterly review of the unemployment rate and labour market, which may be helpful with your job search.
+The official offers free career services, including information about career fairs and a CV builder.
+Additionally, the publishes a quarterly review of the unemployment rate and the labor market, which may be helpful with your job search.

 Useful links: